github/docs/content/actions/migrating-to-github-actions/migrating-from-gitlab-to-github-actions.md

 ---
 title: Migrating from GitLab to GitHub Actions
-intro: '{{ site.data.variables.product.prodname_actions }} and GitLab share several configuration similarities, which makes migrating to {{ site.data.variables.product.prodname_actions }} relatively straightforward.'
+intro: '{% data variables.product.prodname_actions %} and GitLab share several configuration similarities, which makes migrating to {% data variables.product.prodname_actions %} relatively straightforward.'
 versions:
   free-pro-team: '*'
   enterprise-server: '>=2.22'
 ---

-{{ site.data.reusables.actions.enterprise-beta }}
+{% data reusables.actions.enterprise-beta %}
-{{ site.data.reusables.actions.enterprise-github-hosted-runners }}
+{% data reusables.actions.enterprise-github-hosted-runners %}

 ### Introduction

-GitLab and {{ site.data.variables.product.prodname_actions }} both allow you to create workflows that automatically build, test, publish, release, and deploy code.
-GitLab and {{ site.data.variables.product.prodname_actions }} share some similarities in workflow configuration:
+GitLab and {% data variables.product.prodname_actions %} both allow you to create workflows that automatically build, test, publish, release, and deploy code.
+GitLab and {% data variables.product.prodname_actions %} share some similarities in workflow configuration:

 - Workflow configuration files are written in YAML and are stored in the code's repository.
 - Workflows include one or more jobs.